Dynamic Zoom Simulations of structure formation beyond standard cosmology: DZS algorithm validation

-Figure~\ref{fig:pslcdm} depicts the matter power spectrum for the $\Lambda$CDM \textsc{mediumHR}, \textsc{medium} and \textsc{largeHR} twin simulations (due to their low resolution, the \textsc{large} simulations are not included and will only be used for performance estimation).
+Figure~\ref{fig:pslcdm} depicts the matter power spectrum for the $\Lambda$CDM \textsc{mediumHR}, \textsc{medium}, and \textsc{largeHR} twin simulations (due to their low resolution, the \textsc{large} simulations are not included and will only be used for performance estimation).
 Pairs of solid lines (\texttt{std} simulations) and dashed lines (\texttt{dzs} simulations) refer to different setups.
-Due to the broader redshift range of the lightcone output in the \textsc{largeHR} runs, which encompasses structures at higher $z$ than the \textsc{medium} and \textsc{mediumHR} boxes (akin to a ``deeper survey''), the density contrast is less pronounced and the power is significantly lower.
+Due to the broader redshift range of the light cone output in the \textsc{largeHR} runs, which encompasses structures at higher $z$ than the \textsc{medium} and \textsc{mediumHR} boxes (akin to a ``deeper survey''), the density contrast is less pronounced and the power is significantly lower.
 As for the \textsc{medium} and \textsc{mediumHR} simulations, the same box at a different resolution yields visually identical results with the exception of the smallest scales (largest $l$) sampled, where the lower resolution shows a higher power.
 The accuracy of the DZS algorithm is very high in the $\Lambda$CDM framework: solid and dashed lines look exactly the same to the naked eye, and the relative difference plots (bottom panels in Fig.~\ref{fig:pslcdm}) confirm this trend.
 Differences sit at $\sim 0.01\%$ at worst in the \textsc{largeHR} and \textsc{medium} setups.
 Note that the latter is outperformed in accuracy by its higher-resolution counterpart: this trend is very promising for the use of the DZS algorithm in state-of-the-art, high-resolution cosmological simulations.
-Finally, for the sake of completeness, we note that the \textsc{mediumHR} runs show seemingly non-random differences at small scales, with the \texttt{dzs} simulation having slightly ($\sim 0.001\%$) less power.
+Power spectrum differences for the \textsc{largeHR} were also presented in \cite{garaldi_dynamic_2020}, albeit in a smaller redshift and $l$ range ($z \in [1.5,0]$, $l \in [0,200]$).
+In the same range of $l$, we register $\sim 0.01\%$ accuracy, whereas Gadget3 yielded $\sim 0.1\%$.
+This discrepancy is expected because of the broader redshift range analyzed in our simulations, over which differences tend to average out more effectively.
+Finally, for the sake of completeness, we note that the \textsc{mediumHR} runs show seemingly nonrandom differences at small scales, with the \texttt{dzs} simulation having slightly ($\sim 0.001\%$) less power.
 Since this difference is so small, we did not investigate it further.